maritiren/maritiren.github.io/content/posts/threat-modeling.md

 how much effort is needed to get started with it.
 Microsoft also has their own tailored version of STRIDE.

-{{< alert "lightbulb" >}}
-Rapid Risk Assessment is very well explained with examples in [this video](https://www.rra.rocks/docs/podcasts).
-{{< /alert >}}
+Examples of other frameworks are Attack Trees, PASTA, DREAD and CVSS.
+While RRA is quick and adaptable, STRIDE and the other methods offers a more detailed framework for identifying threats.

 What is common for all the methods is that they do these stages:
 1. Gather information about the service and draw a data-flow diagram
 2. Use the diagram and knowledge of the service to find threats against the service
 3. Implement the mitigations from previous step (and verify it)

-{{< alert "comment" >}}
+{{< alert "lightbulb" >}}
+Rapid Risk Assessment is very well explained with examples in [this video](https://www.rra.rocks/docs/podcasts).
+{{< /alert >}}

+## Choosing the method for your organization
+When setting up threat modeling for the first time, start by asking yourself the following questions:
+- How critical are the services?
+Do they need extra attention to security?
+- How mature is my organization?
+Is it naturally ready to use a more detailed framework?
+- What will the dev teams prefer?
+A short and concise, or a longer and detailed framework?
+- Do we have dedicated resources to help whenever teams are conducting a threat modeling activity?

+If you're dealing with military grade stuff that needs tons of security, then maybe it is better to go for a detailed framework.
+Then you have proper reasoning, and most likely have enough budget to make the process painless by assigning dedicated resources to both continuously improve the activity and help teams out when conducting it.

+Next step is asking the dev teams what their pain points are, and how to relieve them.
+What is it that makes threat modeling hard for dev teams in your organization?
+With this information, create a draft that avoids the pain points and includes supportive tools (see section [Supportive tools to streamline the process](#supportive-tools-to-streamline-the-process)).
+Then ask teams for feedback.

+When you have a version you believe is good enough, do several test runs with a team.
+Maybe for different services, or several times for the same service.
+Maybe guide them yourself the first time, and then make the security champion do it the next time.
+Tag along, be a fly on the wall.
+And then gather feedback and further improve the activity.

+When this team approves, you can now be more certain that this activity is good enough for launching.

+In conclusion, as long as the organization doesn't have very critical services that require extra attention to security, I recommend starting with a short and concise method like Rapid Risk Assessment and tailor it to fit your organization's needs.

+## Launching the activity!
+First off, make sure you did your homework and created a valuable activity.
+By launching a new activity, you are already making team's development process more involved and stressful.
+Try not to lose their faith straight away.

+Then, plan a launching strategy.
+Maybe security champions should get training and guide their teams while you are watching and assisting?
+Should you do it the first time?
+Is it natural that the tech leads gets this training and they have backing from security champions in form of providing more security knowledge?

+After launching the activity, regularly check in with teams to assess improvements and gather feedback.
+As an AppSec admin, remember that if the process hinders more than helps, it's time for improvement.

-I believe that most organizations aren't mature enough for involved threat modeling processes.
+I believe that most "normal" organizations aren't mature enough for involved threat modeling processes.
 To begin with, the process should to be low-effort and short in order to be valuable enough for dev teams in less mature organizations.
 When teams are familiar to the threat modeling way of thinking, they often welcome more involved processes and some suggest doing more thorough processes themselves.

+{{< alert "coffee" >}}
+Do dev teams have a way to provide feedback on the activities in your organization?
 {{< /alert >}}

+## Supportive tools to streamline the process
-To make the process low-effort, every organization should create tools supporting threat modeling, such as
+To streamline the process and make it low-effort, organizations should develop supportive tools for threat modeling, such as
-- a process description for the threat modeling process, accompanied with a guided form to perfom the process
+- a process description for the threat modeling process, accompanied with a guided form to perform the process
 - a data classification table with examples, e.g. employee data is categorized as "internal"
 - a minimum set of threat scenarios that the organization's services should cover _(this is the most valuable for orgs where teams aren't used to threat modeling)_
 - a threat analysis, who are likely to attack?
 - a description of the organization's risk appetite, how much risk is the organization willing to take?
-- a person to contact for help or clarifications
+- a designated contact person for assistance and clarifications
 - a person to introduce the process the first time(s)

 Honestly, I don't expect all devs to read these documents.
 And I don't think anyone should expect that.
 However, some times teams come to a point where they get uncertain.
 Uncertainties is a big no-no and should be eliminated!
 Let's say a team is stuck discussing whether a threat scenario is in scope for the company or not.
-Or, whether their application should be classified as internal or confidential because a piece of data they don't quite know how to classify.
+Or, whether a piece of data should be classified as internal or confidential because they don't quite know how to classify data.
 Instead of having teams discussing without really knowing, which in turn can give the process negative vibes, give them the tools to look it up.

-To conclude this section about what method to chose, I've so far always adviced to start with a short and sweet method such as the Rapid Risk Assessment and tailor it to suit the organization.

 ## Data-flow diagrams
-Most threat model activities include a data-flow diagram.
+Data-flow diagrams are integral to most threat modeling activities.
 It is a helpful drawing of where the data flows in the service you are creating a threat model for.
 The drawing often includes trust zones and has different shapes to represent processes, data stores, external entities, data-flow and trust boundaries.

 The [Microsoft Learn path](https://learn.microsoft.com/en-us/training/paths/tm-threat-modeling-fundamentals/) is nice to learn more about the diagrams.
-It also brings up what depth of detail the drawing should have, by listing four depth layers.
-According to them, and I agree, most data-flow diagrams should contains both layers 0 and 1.
-They also point out that you should reach out to your security team in case you are unsure.
-They describe the depth layers 0 and 1 as follows:
+Microsoft outlines four depth layers for data-flow diagrams, and I concur that most data-flow diagrams should include both layers 0 and 1:

 | Depth layer | Title   | Description |
 |-------------|---------|-------------|
 | 0           | System  | Starting point for any system.
 Data-flow diagram contains major system parts with enough context to help you understand how they work and interact with each other. |
 | 1           | Process | Focus on data-flow diagrams for each part of the system by using other data-flow diagrams.
 Use this layer for every system, especially if it handles sensitive data.
 The context at this layer helps you identify threats and ways to reduce or eliminate risks more efficiently. |

-To see all four depth layers, check out the Learning path's first module "Introduction to threat modeling", at [Step 1 - Design](https://learn.microsoft.com/en-us/training/modules/tm-introduction-to-threat-modeling/2-step-1-design-phase) in the section "Diagram layers".
+All four depth layers can be found in Learning path's first module "Introduction to threat modeling", at [Step 1 - Design](https://learn.microsoft.com/en-us/training/modules/tm-introduction-to-threat-modeling/2-step-1-design-phase) in the section "Diagram layers".

 {{< alert "lightbulb" >}}
-__Focus on making it easy to
-understand how the data flows to see where we need to ensure protection.__ Keep the diagram simple, don't add to many parts to it.
-At least for short and sweet threat modeling processes, the goal should be that by looking at it for a minute, you should have control of where the data flows.
+__Focus on making it easy to understand how the data flows to see where we need to ensure protection.__ Keep the diagram simple; avoid overcrowding it with unnecessary details.
+For short and sweet threat modeling processes, the goal should be that by looking at it for a minute, you should have control of where the data flows.
 {{< /alert >}}

 I've usually used [draw.io](https://draw.io) to create these diagrams.
 Microsoft